What Price Protein? Beware of those Protein Bars!

 Posted on 26th of January, 2012 by Lévana

-The Dark Side of Soy By- protein Bars
+The Dark Side of Most Protein Bars: Soy Protein Isolates

-It is really fascinating, when we are on the road, or too harried, or trying to loose a few unwanted pounds, that we can find a whole meal snugly fitting in a tiny packet, which we can enjoy with great abandon, whipping it out on a moment’s notice, taking no room, making no mess, needing no maintenance, calorically ideal, and making you as strong and energetic as a champ!
+,.
+It is really fascinating, when we are on the road, or too harried, or trying to loose a few unwanted pounds, that we can find a whole meal in the form of protein bars, snugly fitting in tiny packets, which we can enjoy with great abandon, whipping them out on a moment’s notice, taking no room, making no mess, needing no maintenance, calorically ideal, and making you as strong and energetic as a champ!

 Or is it?

 But what about when we are on the road?
-OK, let’s see what we got: Fruit, salad greens, frozen yogurt, cottage cheese, yogurt, hummus, nuts etc… What’s wrong with that?
+OK, let’s see what we got ready-to-eat on the shelves: Fruit, salad greens, frozen yogurt, cottage cheese, yogurt, cheese, hummus, nuts etc… What’s wrong with that?
 We’ll have more protein at our next meal, always coming up soon enough!